guptapiyush340/K-means-Clustering/README.md

 # K-means-Clustering
-Learning k-means clustering and it performance improvement
+Learning k-means clustering and evaluating the performance of model on cluster for stock prediction.